DIAGNijmegen/website-content/docs/create-new-highlight.md

 ```
 title: Title of highlight
 date: YYYY-MM-DD
 picture: news/<image>.png (Image is collected from website-content/content/images/news/.
-Images should be landscape and min 768px wide)
+Images should be landscape (preferably with aspect ratio 16:9) and min 768px wide)
 groups: diag/retina/pathology, etc. This determines on which website the highlight will appear.
 Groups are divided by commas.

 {Text Highlight}